Dispersal density estimation across scales: Introduction

-In this paper, we build a family of statistical experiments across spatial scales that exhibit nontrivial behaviours at certain critical levels, and for which different estimation procedures with different rates of convergence enter into competition as the scale varies.
-This can be of crucial importance in practice, and is in stark contrast with the results in \citet{duval2011statistical, chorowski2018nonparametric} for instance, where some robustness of estimation methods and of the minimax rates of convergence is observed across scales.
-Our approach provides with a representative model that may serve in several applications, ranging from queuing theory to particle diffusions or biological dispersion of species, and even molecular genetics, see Section \ref{sec: applications} below.
-Depending on the physical scale parameter $\sigma_n$ (varying from a microscopic to a macroscopic regime with the information parameter $n$), the data exhibit different properties and so do optimal procedures.
+In this paper, we build a family of statistical experiments across spatial scales that exhibit nontrivial behaviours at certain critical levels and for which different estimation procedures with different rates of convergence enter into competition as the scale varies.
+This can be of crucial importance in practice, and is in stark contrast with the results in \citet{duval2011statistical, nickl2016high, chorowski2018nonparametric} where some robustness of estimation methods and of the minimax rates of convergence is observed across time scales for L\'evy and diffusion processes.\\